eecs394-s16/bold1/README.md

 ## ACKNOWLEDGEMENTS

-This app is developed by [Collin Barnwell](https://github.com/collinbarnwell), [Jerry Li](https://github.com/jerryli27), [Nour Alharithi](https://github.com/NourAlharithi), [Shrivant Bhartia](https://github.com/SV1007), [Yicheng Wang](https://github.com/SHvsMK), [Zavier Henry](https://github.com/ZavierHenry).
+This app was developed by [Collin Barnwell](https://github.com/collinbarnwell), [Jerry Li](https://github.com/jerryli27), [Nour Alharithi](https://github.com/NourAlharithi), [Shrivant Bhartia](https://github.com/SV1007), [Yicheng Wang](https://github.com/SHvsMK), [Zavier Henry](https://github.com/ZavierHenry).
 It a project for 2016 Spring EECS 394: Software Project Management at Northwestern University.
 We received lots of help from [Kyle Miller](info@bolddiagnostics.com) and [Andrew Wu](jungen.wu@northwestern.edu).
 We also would like to thank [Prof. Riesbeck](http://cs.northwestern.edu/~riesbeck/) for teaching us how to build a good team and how to be agile coders.